VR Group

 VR-Group Plc (VR-Yhtymä Oyj, VR-Group Abp), commonly known as VR, is a government-owned railway company in Finland.
 VR's most important function is the operation of Finland's passenger rail services with 250 long-distance and 800 commuter rail services every day.
 With 7,500 employees and net sales of €1,251 million in 2017, VR is one of the most significant operators in the Finnish public transport market area.

-VR was created in 1995 after being known as Finska Statsjärnvägarna, Finnish: Suomen Valtion Rautatiet (Finnish State Railways) from 1862 to 1922, and Valtionrautatiet ('State Railways', Statsjärnvägarna) from 1922 to 1995.
+VR Group was created in 1995 after being known as Finska Statsjärnvägarna, Finnish: Suomen Valtion Rautatiet (Finnish State Railways) from 1862 to 1922, and Valtionrautatiet ('State Railways', Statsjärnvägarna) from 1922 to 1995.

-The concern includes subsidiaries Avecra for onboard catering service and Pohjolan Liikenne for bus traffic.
-Its headquarters is located at the Iso Paja building, previously occupied by the state-owned broadcasting company Yle, in northern-central Helsinki.
+The company includes subsidiaries Avecra for onboard catering service and Pohjolan Liikenne for bus traffic.
+Its headquarters is located at the Iso Paja building, previously occupied by the state-owned broadcasting company Yle, in north-central Helsinki.

 History

 Rail transport started in Finland in 1862 between Helsinki and Hämeenlinna.
 Multiple main lines and smaller private railways were built in the following decades.
 VR mainly operated on the high-demand main lines.
 During the twentieth century, most private railway companies were shut down and VR assumed a monopoly in rail transport.
 In 1995 the company went through a process of corporatization to become the VR Group.

 Since 2010, the maintenance and the construction of the railway network have been the responsibility of the Finnish Transport Infrastructure Agency (Väylävirasto).
 The operation and network were originally carried out by the parent company Valtionrautatiet until 1995, when it was split into VR and the rail administration entity Ratahallintokeskus.

 Norwegian company NRC Group bought VR Track (now NRC Group Finland) in 2018 for €225 million.
 In 2023, VR sold its road freight transport division to German investment firm Mutares.